 - HubPages Tutorials and Community

-In addition to my “12 Overlooked Hub-Writing Techniques You Need to Use” I've compiled an additional list of 20 strategies that I discuss below in this hub.
+In addition to my “12 Overlooked Hub-Writing Techniques You Need to Use” I've also compiled the following list of 21 strategies.

 1. Do You Write for the Reader?